Peter Marshall (entertainer): Theater

-Personal life
+Personal life and death

-Marshall is married to his third wife, Laurie Stewart, and has four children and two stepchildren from his previous marriages.
-He has a home in Palm Desert, California.
-His son, Pete, is a former Major League Baseball player.
+Marshall married his third wife, Laurie Stewart, on Saturday, August 19, 1989, and had four children and two stepchildren from his previous marriages.
+He had a home in Palm Desert, California.
+His son Pete is a former Major League Baseball player.
 The retired first baseman spent nine years playing for the Chicago Cubs and Kansas City Royals.

-Diagnosed with COVID-19 in January 2021, and discharged from a hospital in February in what was considered a hospice situation, Marshall survived the disease at home with a new doctor and 24-hour nursing care.
+Diagnosed with COVID-19 in January 2021, and discharged from a hospital in February in what was considered a hospice situation, Marshall survived the virus at home with a new doctor and 24-hour nursing care.
+Marshall's 68-year-old son, David LaCock, died in August 2021 from COVID-19 in Hawaii.

-Marshall's 68-year-old son, David LaCock, died in August 2021 from COVID, in Hawaii.
-In a memorial post to Twitter, Marshall urged everyone to get vaccinated.
+Marshall died of kidney failure at his home in Encino, Los Angeles, California, on August 15, 2024, at the age of 98.
+He was cremated through the Neptune Society, and his ashes were given to his surviving relatives.

 Awards

 Marshall won the Daytime Emmy Award for Outstanding Game Show Host four times.
-In 2006 he received the annual Bill Cullen Award for Lifetime Achievement, from the non-profit organization, Game Show Congress.
+In 2006, he received the annual Bill Cullen Award for Lifetime Achievement, from the non-profit organization Game Show Congress.
 On October 13, 2007, Marshall was one of the first inductees into the American TV Game Show Hall of Fame in Las Vegas.

 In November 2013, Marshall was inducted into the West Virginia Music Hall of Fame.
-He was introduced by his friend, Nick Clooney.
+He was introduced by Nick Clooney.